jdrichardsappacad/fullstack-project-dashboard-starter/frontend/frontend.md

 `handleSubmit` function.
 In your `handleSubmit` function create a `payload` object based on the component state which contains the image, name and price.
 It should dispatch the `addProduct` thunk from your `product.js` file in your store with values from the payload.
-Finally, it should navigate to the route '/' which renders all of the products.
+Finally, it should navigate, afterwards, to the route '/' which renders all of the products.
+Don't forget to prevent the browser from reloading the page in your `handleSubmit` function!

 ![create-product][add-product-3]